Day after Rajasthan 'beheading', expelled BJP spokesperson Naveen Jindal claims death threats | Politics

 Day after Rajasthan 'beheading', expelled BJP spokesperson Naveen Jindal claims death threats

-Former Delhi BJP media head Naveen Kumar Jindal, who was expelled from the party over his tweet on Prophet Mohammad, on Wednesday demanded security for himself and his family after he allegedly received death threats via e-mails, which also had videos of the Udaipur beheading incident.Around 6.45 am, I received three e-mails with videos of tailor Kanhaiya Lals murder in Udaipur and a threat of similar treatment to me and my family, Jindal said.This is not the first threat.
+Former Delhi BJP media head Naveen Kumar Jindal, who was expelled from the party over his tweet on Prophet Mohammad, on Wednesday demanded security for himself and his family after he allegedly received death threats via e-mails, which also had videos of the Udaipur beheading incident.The Delhi Police, however, said it has provided adequate security to Jindal and that his complaint is being examined.Around 6.45 am, I received three e-mails with videos of tailor Kanhaiya Lals murder in Udaipur and a threat of similar treatment to me and my family, Jindal said.This is not the first threat.

 - Country: